 As a tenant you need to keep the property in a 'reasonably clean' condition.
 This means a property manager won't be telling you how to live, but they do have an obligation to ensure the property complies with health and safety laws and regulations.
-The property doesn't have to be perfect, but staying on top of cleaning and maintenance will keep you in good stead with your property manager and make it much easier for you upon vacating as you will have kept on top of things throughout the duration of your tenancy.
+The property doesn't have to be perfect, but staying on top of cleaning and maintenance will make it much easier for you upon vacating as you will have kept on top of things throughout the duration of your tenancy.